brodieG/r2c/README.md

 library to store such objects in.

 We'll also need to ensure that the methods we use to access the compiled instructions are legal, as what we do now is slightly questionable.
+More generally, the C internals have been implemented with the sole priority of producing a proof of concept rather than robust extensibility, and will need cleanup.

 ### Optimizations